Academic IELTS Writing task 1 Sample 107 - Computer ownership as a percentage of the population and by level of education

 In 2002, more than 50% people owned a computer and it began to rise over the years.
 The increase was rather slow however a consistent improvement could be seen.
 At two years interval, the number of ownership increases by two percent.
 The highest amount of ownership, approximately 75% is recorded to be in 2010.

-The percentage of computer ownership varied in accordance to people’s level of education.
+The percentage of computer ownership varied in accordance with people’s level of education.
 A group of people who did not receive a high school diploma possessed the lowest amount of computer.
-The rank followed by high school graduates, a group of people who did not finish college and bachelors degree.
+The rank followed by high school graduates, a group of people who did not finish college and bachelor's degree.
 Postgraduate qualifiers became the group with the highest computer ownership.
 Although the two lowest groups created a huge gap between one another, the change of the percentage decreased as the level of education received by a person was getting better.
 Not only that, the distinction between 2002 and 2010 data began to be less significant as the education level was improved.

 [ Written by - Taqinni ]